npm package discovery and stats viewer.

 Using Fork-Version

 Primarily designed to be used with npx, Fork-Version can also be installed globally or directly to the node package you're working on.
-The only software prerequisites you need are git and node.
+The only software prerequisites you need are git and node or a node compatible runtime.

-Fork-Version can be configured either through a config file or by passing options to the tool when ran, see the Configuration File and Command Line Options sections below for details on the supported options.
+Fork-Version can be configured either through a config file or by passing options to the tool when ran.
+To see command line options you can run fork-version --help or view the Configuration documentation for details on the supported options and how to use them.

 npx fork-version